rjoberon/dsat/_posts/2024-07-21-fragmenting-the-tile-data.markdown

 describing a derived video
 codec](https://wiki.multimedia.cx/index.php/Lightning_Strike_Video_Codec)
 it marks the end of a "plane", a basic building block of wavelet-compressed images.
-In this post we explore the distribution of these blocks.
+In this post we explore the size distribution of these blocks.

-Let us start to analyse how many such parts we find in images for the different tile types:
+Let us start by analysing how many such parts we find in images for the different tile types:

 ### 20 colour tiles of size 250x250